Nooberieno/DnD-Homebrew/content/classes-subclasses/cartomancer.md

 {% end %}

+{% subclass_feature(subclass="Zener Deck") %}
+### Destiny Calibration
+_14th-level Zener Deck feature_

+When you or a creature you can see within 30 feet makes an attack roll, saving throw, or ability check, you can use your reaction to roll a d4 and add or subtract it (your choice) from the roll.

+You can use this feature a number of times equal to your Intelligence modifier (minimum 1).
+You regain all expended uses after a long rest.

+{% end %}

 ### Ability Score Improvement
 When you reach 16th level, you can increase one ability score of your choice by 2, or you can increase two ability scores of your choice by 1.
 As normal, you can't increase an ability score above 20 using this feature.